masteringmodernpayments/book/basic_integration.md

 end
 ```

 `#new` is just a placeholder for rendering the corresponding view.
 The real action happens in `#create` where we look up the product and actually charge the customer.
+Note that we hardcode `usd` as the currency.
+If you have a Stripe account in a different country you'll want to provide your country's currency code here.

 In the last chapter we included a `permalink` attribute in `Product` and we use that here to look up the product, mainly because it'll let us generate nicer-looking URLs.
 If there's an error we display the `#new` action again.
 If there's not we redirect to a route named `pickup`.
 Inside the view for `#show` we include link to `/download` which sends the data to the user from S3.

 We get the data from S3 using a gem named `HTTParty`.
 Let's add it to the Gemfile: